 I drastically lowered my cost of living by moving into a van, and you probably can too!
-This post goes into detail about the real cost of van life, breaks down all my expenses, and provides tips for saving up for life on the road.
+This post goes into detail about the real cost of van life, breaks down all my expenses, and the cost of buying or building a camper van, and provides tips for saving up for life on the road.

 Over the last few years, living in a van helped me eliminate rent (my largest bill) and allowed me to pay off credit card debt I accumulated while living in New York.
 It also granted me the freedom, inspiration, and content to build an online digital storytelling business, which in turn, funds my lifestyle.

 I have lived in the van on and off since September of 2017, and have spent one year full-time on the road.
 Since I began van life, I’ve spent entire months camping in a different place every night, one month on a farm in Oregon, and eventually started trying to travel slower and stay put on public lands for a week or so at a time.
 The cost of living breakdown below (especially for gas and groceries) is based on an average of my full-time experience.

 There are endless variations of van life, so please keep in mind that this post is simply based on my personal experience.
 It is a guide for those interested in transitioning to life on the road and curious about the general cost of van life.